zihaowang9725/Freddie-Mac-Projects/README.md

 a.
 Cash-out Refinance:

+   Example 1:

-   Example 1: Say a house is worth 600k, there are still 350k left on the loan, therefore this house has a total of 250k equaity at this time.
+   Say a house is worth 600k, there are still 350k left on the loan, therefore this house has a total of 250k equaity at this time.
 The house owner reach out to another bank for refinance, asking for a 400k loan.
 The bank that is asked for refinance pay off the 350k loan and gives the house owner 50k cash.
+From now on, the house owner owes the new bank 40k.

+   Example 2:

+   Say a house you bought 5 years ago was worth 500k, you applied for a 350k loan.
+Now the house is worth 650k and you have already paid off 50k loan, there are still 300k left on the loan.
+Since the house is worth 650k now and you have already paid off 50k, this house now has a total of 350k equity.
+You can use      it (350k equity) as a collateral for a new loan.

 ## 1.5 Conclusion and Summary